| REPUBLIC OF BELARUSHead of state: Alyaksandr Lukashenka

 24 demonstrators were sentenced to jail terms of between

-On 5 August, Yury Bandazhevsky was conditionally released
+three and 15 days for administrative offences.
+Update On 5 August, Yury Bandazhevsky was conditionally released

 under the May amnesty after serving four years of an eight-year